alco/gochan/README.md

 ## The "why"

-This is merely a proof of concepts.
+This is merely a proof of concept.
 They are not the same channels as in Go for the following reasons:

 * Go channels are typed, in Elixir they are not.
 * Go channels are built into the language, so they are efficient.